ati-ozgur/course-database/course-contents/suggested-readings-en.md

 - [I don't need your query language](https://antonz.org/fancy-ql/)

+- [A simple guide to five normal forms in relational database theory ](../reference-documents/1983_A simple guide to five normal forms in relational database theory_Annotated.pdf)

 Hopefully, at the end of this course, you will know about everything in the following article: